-- We will use the tutorial account code UESM0007 and Friday's reserved queue R7410098 through this exercise.
-These will only work today. - We also explicitly give instructions to set the project code and queue.
-These already may be set for you, so we first ask you to check. - For qcmd you can use the environment variable: PBS\ACCOUNT to set your account code. - To refer to using an editor we will say \$EDITOR.
+- We will use the tutorial account code UESM0011 - For qcmd you can use -A UESM0011 to set your account code. - You will need to change the account code in your cases: - ./xmlchange PROJECT=UESM0011 - To refer to using an editor we will say \$EDITOR.
 This can be any editor of your choice and if you set the environment variable for it you can use the command as given (i.e. setenv EDITOR vim).